getgauge/documentation/specifications/README.md

 ## Steps

 Steps are the executable part of the specification.
-They have underlying implementations in the programmming language for execution of the specs.
+They have underlying implementations in the programming language for execution of the specs.

 They are written inside a specification ([context steps](contexts.md)) or a scenario.